nf-core/sarek/doc/TESTS.md

  - `MAPPING`: will try preprocessing
  - `REALIGN`: will try realignment
  - `RECALIBRATE`: will try recalibration
+ - `ANNOTATESNPEFF`: will try variant calling and annotation using snpEff
- - `ANNOTATE`: will try variant calling and annotation
+ - `ANNOTATEVEP`: will try variant calling and annotation using VEP
  - `ALL`: will try all the previous tests (default)

 ## Usage